-- Introduction the cover page of the tool. - Background information on nutrient neutrality. - Instructions concise guidance on how to use the tool. - Development site details a worksheet to enter site-specific details for auditing purposes. - Stage 1 a worksheet that calculates the additional nutrient loading from wastewater based on development specific information inputted by the user. - Stage 2 a worksheet that calculates the P loading from the existing, pre-development, land use based on development-specific information inputted by the user. - Stage 3 a worksheet that calculates the P loading from the new, post-development, land use based on development-specific information inputted by the user. - Stage 4 a worksheet that calculates the P loading that needs to be mitigated in order prove nutrient neutrality based on the outputs from Stage 1 Stage 3. - Landcover descriptions a worksheet that provides details and further information about the different landcover types that can be entered into the tool. - Mitigation Options a worksheet that provides brief information on potential mitigation options and the key factors that affect the efficacy of such solutions to mitigate P. - Lookups a worksheet that contains a series of lookup tables used in the calculator.
+- Introduction the cover page of the tool. - Background information on nutrient neutrality. - Instructions concise guidance on how to use the tool. - Development site details a worksheet to enter site-specific details for auditing purposes.
+This includes a postcode lookup component that allows the user to ascertain key site information. - Stage 1 a worksheet that calculates the additional nutrient loading from wastewater based on development specific information inputted by the user. - Stage 2 a worksheet that calculates the P loading from the existing, pre-development, land use based on development-specific information inputted by the user. - Stage 3 a worksheet that calculates the P loading from the new, post-development, land use based on development-specific information inputted by the user. - Stage 4 a worksheet that calculates the P loading that needs to be mitigated in order prove nutrient neutrality based on the outputs from Stage 1 Stage 3. - Landcover descriptions a worksheet that provides details and further information about the different landcover types that can be entered into the tool. - Mitigation Options a worksheet that provides brief information on potential mitigation options and the key factors that affect the efficacy of such solutions to mitigate P. - Lookups a worksheet that contains a series of lookup tables used in the calculator.